Wairarapa Connection: Rolling stock

+Replacement of rolling stock

+In 2025 GWRC announced the new rolling rolling stock to be five-car New Zealand BEMU class electric multiple units from 2030.
+The battery electric multiple unit (BEMU) trains built by French manufacturer Alstom, see New Zealand BEMU class electric multiple unit, were approved in 2025; they are to enter service in 2030.
+They are to be named Tūhono meaning connect or unite.
+The trains are based on Alstom’s Adessia trains but with change like narrow gauge and front evacuation doors.
+They are expected to enter service in 2030.
+The minister Chris Bishop expects that their higher top speed will reduce travel time by fifteen minutes.

 Services

 There are five trains each way between Masterton and Wellington Monday to Friday: three at peak times, to Wellington in the morning and to Masterton in the evening; and two inter-peak.
 A sixth service operates late Friday night.
 On weekends and public holidays, two services operate, one in the morning and one in the evening.